nickcherry/alexa-adventure/README.md

 npm start
 ```

 The alexa-app-server testing utility will be available at [http://localhost:8080/alexa/rpg](http://localhost:8080/alexa/rpg).
+See [`serve.js`](serve.js) for more information.

 ## Deployment